Meg (Hercules): Voice

-Egan continued to perform in Beauty and the Beast while working on Hercules, playing Belle throughout the day and Meg during evenings.
-Egan's first recording session was postponed due to a foot injury she suffered on stage.
+Egan continued to perform in Beauty and the Beast while working on Hercules, playing Belle in the day and Meg during evenings.
+Egan's first recording session was postponed due to an onstage foot injury.
 At one point, Menken warned Egan that she had begun incorporating aspects of Meg's personality into Belle, saying, "You're onstage and your hip juts out ... it's like you're going to roll your eyes and tell the Beast to shave", which she corrected.
 Egan continued to draw inspiration from classic Hollywood performers, adapting "a hard-boiled frame of mind" when approaching Meg's putdowns, retorts and insults.
 She channeled actresses Jean Arthur and Ginger Rogers for the scene in which Meg first nicknames Hercules "Wonder Boy".
 Some of Egan's lines were lifted directly from her audition, particularly "So did they give you a name along with all those rippling pectorals?" and "My friends call me Meg.
 At least they would if I had any friends".
 This posed a challenge for the sound engineers, who were tasked with removing background noise such as New York City traffic from the footage.
 Egan described Meg as "the gorgeous, girl-with-a-track-record" female character that she had always wanted to play, possessing "the Liz Taylor look and the one-liners I wish I could come up with in real life."
 Egan felt it "fun to be funny" as Meg, believing that her sarcastic and witty personality is typically reserved for male characters.